 - Understand the unique learning styles of children and adolescents with ASD

 - Conduct informal assessments to set learning objectives and monitor progress

 - Create meaningful and individualized visual structure for students with ASD in both individual and group settings

-- Implement Structured TEACCHing strategies to facilitate development of skills in the areas of academics (literacy and numeracy), communication, independence, social and leisure, and vocational
+- Implement Structured TEACCHing strategies to facilitate the development of skills in the areas of academics (literacy and numeracy), communication, independence, social and leisure, and vocational

-- Conduct a behavioral assessment and implement problem solving approaches to reduce behavioral difficulties
+- Conduct a behavioral assessment and implement problem-solving approaches to reduce behavioral difficulties

 - Develop and implement relaxation and coping interventions